06240676 - Sales Management

 TARGETED KNOWLEDGE AND SKILLS

-• Learn how to identify and target prospects, create contact lists and develop prospecting approaches.
+• Identify and target prospects, build contact lists, and design prospecting approaches.

-• Learn how to prepare and conduct a customer meeting and effective communication techniques.
+• Prepare and conduct customer meetings using effective communication techniques.

-• Understand workflows, team coordination and customer data management.
+• Understand internal workflows, team coordination, and customer data management.

-• Learn how to motivate, train and evaluate your team members.
+• Motivate, train, and evaluate sales team members.

-• Discover how to develop action plans, monitor performance and adjust strategies.
+• Develop action plans, monitor performance, and adjust sales strategies.

 Contenu